 Under the Project Explorer’s Source Control tab, you can see if uncommitted changes exist or not.
 If you are working with a Mercurial repository, the branches are listed as well.

 A context-aware menu appears when you right-click in the explorer.
-This menu provides options such as adding new projects, searching within the project, opening the current file in Diff View (assuming you are working in a Mercurial repository), etc.
+This menu provides options such as adding new projects, searching within the project, etc.

 The Editing Area is the main area for working with your code and text files.
 Each file is represented by a tab.
 You can split this area into various panes for easier modification of multiple files.
 The Editing Area is also where you will find specialized tabs for the Nuclide Home page, the settings page, etc.